-Standard errors are calculated ...
+Standard errors are calculated by the bootstrap method with 200 replications.

-When we estimate the model by pooling all plants, β_k is close to 1 and β_l is about 0.18, implying that technology exhibits economies of scale.
-On the other hand, when we estimate the model separately for each technology as in Column (ii), capital and labor coefficients are 0.778 and 0.259 for old technology and 0.907 and 0.099 for new technology, implying that both technology no longer exhibits economies of scale.
-One of the reasons why technology exhibits economies of scale when estimating the model by pooling both technologies is omitted variable bias.
+When we estimate the model by pooling all plants, β_k is close to 1, and β_l is about 0.18, implying that technology exhibits economies of scale.
+By contrast, when we estimate the model separately for each technology, as in Column (ii), capital and labor coefficients are 0.778 and 0.259 for old technology and 0.907 and 0.099 for new technology, respectively, implying that both technologies no longer exhibit economies of scale.
+One of the reasons for technology exhibiting economies of scale when estimating the model by pooling both technologies is omitted variable bias.
 As mentioned in Section 2, NSP kilns tend to be larger in size and have higher TFP (more efficient) than the older types of kilns.
 Thus, if we do not control for the TFP gain of new technology, $1{\{NSP Kilns{it}\}}\beta_0$ in Equation (2), we would have an upward bias for capital and labor coefficients, as there are positive correlations between the TFP gain and labor input and between the TFP gain and capital input.